ZeroCry/jutaku-kanban/README.md

 Get offers from *immobilienscout24.de* directly to your Trello board.

 Each offer shows up neatly in a card, with the direct link to it in the card description.
-Seen offers are tracked in a text file and everything is configured through command line args–you can mix and match between
+Seen offers are tracked in text files and everything is configured through command line args–you can

-* aggregating multiple searches in one list,
+* aggregate multiple searches in one list,
-* doing the same in multiple lists with no duplicates among them,
+* do the same in multiple lists,
-* running searches independently,
+* run searches independently,

 all while staying up to date via cron :)